 Maybe you’ve been wearing Pinterest-worthy outfits for the last ten years, topped with carefully styled hair and a flawless cat eye.
 But your life is changing – because you moved, got a new job, had a kid – and you’re turning into a jeans/t-shirt/chapstick kind of lady.

-We’re allowed to look and dress and style ourselves in a way that works for the life we’re living right now.
+You’re allowed to look and dress and style yourself in a way that works for the life you’re living right now.

 You’ve been clawing your way up the corporate ladder for years.
 You head All The Committees, you have the corner office, the assistant, the shoes that clickity clack importantly when you walk down the hall.
 And allofasudden, you’re over it.
 You bail on the six figure salary to reassess and retrain.

-We don’t have to keep living a life we’re finished with just because it looks good on the internet.I know you know this, but you’re allowed to change and if people love you, they’ll let you.
+You don’t have to keep living a life you’re finished with just because it looks good on the internet.I know you know this, but you’re allowed to change and if people love you, they’ll let you.
 Click To Tweet

 We all want to be (and have) supportive friends.
 When someone’s life changes and it’s no longer a source of ‘entertainment’ or ‘inspiration’ it’s probably because they’d rather be the person we see in front of us now.